spree/spree/guides/content/developer/customization/authentication.markdown

 a user has for Spree.

 The second of these is the *spree_orders* association.
 This will return all orders associated with the user in Spree.
-There’s also a *last_incomplete_spree_order* method which will return the last incomplete spree order for the user.
-This is used internal to Spree to persist order data across a user’s login sessions.
+There's also a *last_incomplete_spree_order* method which will return the last incomplete spree order for the user.
+This is used internal to Spree to persist order data across a user's login sessions.

 The third and fourth associations are for address information for a user.
 When a user places an order, the address information for that